CyVerse-learning-materials/ag2pi-intro-to-computation-workshop/step8.rst

 **Making Figures**
 ------------------

+Here we will learn:

+-How to plot using ggplot2
+-How to subset data with dplyr
+-Basic data summaries
+-Writing Files from an Analysis
+-Generating plots for publications

 Publication Quality Figures with ggplot2
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Plotting our data is one of the best ways to quickly explore it and the various relationships between variables.
-There are three main plotting systems in R, the base plotting system, the lattice package, and the ggplot2 package.
+There are three main plotting systems in R, the **base plotting system**, the **lattice package**, and the **ggplot2** package.
 Today we’ll be learning about the ggplot2 package, because it is the most effective for creating publication quality graphics.
 ggplot2 is built on the grammar of graphics, the idea that any plot can be expressed from the same set of components: a data set, a coordinate system, and a set of geoms – the visual representation of data points.
 The key to understanding ggplot2 is thinking about a figure in layers.
 This idea may be familiar to you if you have used image editing programs like Photoshop, Illustrator, or Inkscape.